 Students should be aware that some programs may incur additional costs or require additional fees.
 Any miscellaneous costs beyond the approved program costs will not be covered.

 - There are many creative writing programs across the country.
-We’ve searched for quality choices, but since this is our third year to give these grants, you should research your selections to ensure they fit your interests.
+If you don't find a suitable program for you on the list below, you should research a program that fits your interests.
 Note: Some of these programs have far more competitive admissions than others.

 The best summer of my life!
 Join other talented high school students this summer taking college-credit courses with Cornell faculty and exploring college and career options.